 Internationally, research demonstrates that career breaks have a negative impact on women's wages when they return to the workforce and on their occupational mobility, though these impacts may attenuate as women age.
-Evidence from Belgium suggests that wage interruptions due to family and unemployment are penalised by lower wages upon return to the workforce, unlike periods out of wage employment for education, for example.68 Career breaks for motherhood have been shown to have negative consequences for women's occupational mobility in the United States, Germany and Sweden.69 There is some evidence, from an analysis of the United States National Longitudinal Survey of Young Women, that the impact of parenthood on women's occupational status, labour force participation and wages attenuate at older ages.70
+Evidence from Belgium suggests that wage interruptions due to family and unemployment are penalised by lower wages upon return to the workforce, unlike periods out of wage employment for education, for example.
+Career breaks for motherhood have been shown to have negative consequences for women's occupational mobility in the United States, Germany and Sweden.
+There is some evidence, from an analysis of the United States National Longitudinal Survey of Young Women that the impact of parenthood on women's occupational status, labour force participation and wages attenuate at older ages.

 Closer to home in Australia, research on the 'motherhood penalty' demonstrates the impact of time out of the workforce.
 A 2010 panel model uses data from HILDA to show that in Australia there is an unexplained wage penalty associated with motherhood of around five per cent for one child, and nine per cent for two or more children.
-71 The paper shows that this arises over time through reduced wage growth.72 Mothers who return to work after 12 months parental leave following the birth of
+The paper shows that this arises over time through reduced wage growth.
+Mothers who return to work after 12 months parental leave following the birth of their first child are subject to a wage penalty during the first year back at work of almost seven per cent.
+This jumps to almost 12 per cent in the following year.

-67 Ibid, p.
+&lt;sup>67 Ibid, p.
 27.

-68 Theunissen, G., Verbruggen, M., Forrier, A. and Sels, L. 2011, 'Career Sidestep, Wage Setback?
+Theunissen, G., Verbruggen, M., Forrier, A. and Sels, L. 2011, 'Career Sidestep, Wage Setback?
 The Impact of Different Types of Employment Interruptions on Wages', Gender, Work & Organization, 18(s1), e110-e1313.

-69 Aisenbrey, S., 2009, 'Is There a Career Penalty for Mothers' Time Out?: A Comparison of Germany, Sweden and the United States', Social Forces, 88(2), pp. 573-605.
+&lt;sup>69 Aisenbrey, S., 2009, 'Is There a Career Penalty for Mothers' Time Out?: A Comparison of Germany, Sweden and the United States', Social Forces, 88(2), pp. 573-605.

-70 Kahn, J., Garcia-Manglano, J., and Bianchi, S.M., 2014, 'The Motherhood Penalty at Midlife: Long-Term Effects of Children on Women's Careers', Journal of Marriage and Family, 76(1), pp. 56-72.
+&lt;sup>70 Kahn, J., Garcia-Manglano, J., and Bianchi, S.M., 2014, 'The Motherhood Penalty at Midlife: Long-Term Effects of Children on Women's Careers', Journal of Marriage and Family, 76(1), pp. 56-72.

-71 Livermore, T., 2010, 'The effect of motherhood on wages and wage growth: evidence for Australia'.
+&lt;sup>71 Livermore, T., 2010, 'The effect of motherhood on wages and wage growth: evidence for Australia'.
 39th Australian Conference of Economists, pp. 1-26.
 Economic Society of Australia, Sydney.

-72 Livermore, T., 2010, 'The effect of motherhood on wages and wage growth: evidence for Australia'.
+&lt;sup>72 Livermore, T., 2010, 'The effect of motherhood on wages and wage growth: evidence for Australia'.
 39th Australian Conference of Economists, pp. 1-26.
 Economic Society of Australia, Sydney.